Signing Requirements

 Revocation

-Advance directives addressing life-sustaining treatments or artificial nutrition and hydration can be revoked in any way, so long as the principal can express the revocation.[2]
+Advance directives that withhold life-sustaining treatment or artificial nutrition and hydration can be revoked in any way by the principal, regardless of competency.[2]
 Otherwise, a capable principal may revoke an advance directive by any means.
-The healthcare provider or agent must be notified of the revocation.
+Revocation becomes effective once a health care provider or agent is notified.

 If the principal’s spouse has been appointed as an agent, their authority becomes suspended upon the filing of a petition for dissolution or annulment of marriage.